galaxyproject/training-material/topics/digital-humanities/tutorials/solar-eclipse-frequency/tutorial.md

 > threshold belong to a group of N consecutive eclipses occurring within
 > at most X years?**

-The workflow is deliberately parameterised.
+The published workflow is deliberately parameterised.
 Instead of fixing a particular threshold, number of eclipses, or time interval in the workflow, the person running it supplies these values at runtime.